 Standing proud in the arid, barren desert of a relatively unknown country in the Middle East, is a tree that’s had people racking their brains for almost 400 years: The Tree of Life in Bahrain.

 With no lush vegetation around it and no visible water for miles around, it shouldn’t be able to survive.
-Yet it does and has done for a miraculous amount of time.
+Yet it does and has been done for a miraculous amount of time.

 So what makes this Tree of Life stay alive for so long and still go strong?
 Is it the “real” Tree of Life?
 (Whatever that means).
 What do we know about it?
 Here is a bit of a rundown on this unique piece of vegetation that has kept visitors and locals stumped for hundreds of years.